icpc/ccs-specs/Contest_API.md

 Configuration is normally set before contest start.
 Is not expected to, but could occasionally be updated during a contest.
-It does not have associated timestamp/contest time attributes.
+It does not have associated timestamp/contest time property.
 Updates are notified via the event feed.

-Live data is generated during the contest and new elements are expected.
+Live data is generated during the contest and new objects are expected.
-Data is immutable though: only inserts, no updates or deletes of elements.
-It does have associated timestamp/contest time attributes.
+Data is immutable though: only inserts, no updates or deletes of objects.
+It does have associated timestamp/contest time property.
 Inserts and deletes are notified via the event feed. **Note**: judgements are the exception to immutability in a weak sense: they get updated once with the final verdict.